flame/blis/docs/BuildSystem.md

 Another special configuration (one that, unlike `auto`, _is_ present in `config`) is the `generic` configuration.
 This configuration, like its name suggests, is architecture-agnostic and may be targeted in virtually any environment that supports the minimum build requirements of BLIS.
 The `generic` configuration uses a set of built-in, portable reference kernels (written in C99) that should work without modification on most, if not all, architectures.
 These reference kernels, however, should be expected to yield relatively low performance since they do not employ any architecture-specific optimizations beyond those the compiler provides automatically.
 (Historical note: The `generic` configuration corresponds to the `reference` configuration of previous releases of BLIS.)

-If you are a BLIS developer and wish to create your own configuration, either from scratch or using an existing configuration as a starting point, please read the [BLIS configuration guide](ConfigurationHowTo).
+If you are a BLIS developer and wish to create your own configuration, either from scratch or using an existing configuration as a starting point, please read the BLIS [Configuration Guide](ConfigurationHowTo.md).

 ## Step 2: Running `configure`